dsleo/dsleo.github.io/_posts/2026-02-17-math-search.md

 We can recover many of these missing edges with an LLM, but there’s a combinatorial trap: a paper with (N) artifacts has (O(N^2)) pairs, and asking an LLM to compare every pair is slow and expensive.

 This is exactly where __artifact enhancement__ becomes useful: once each artifact is augmented with its key terms and prerequisite definitions, we can cheaply build a *conceptual fingerprint* of each statement.
-Candidate dependencies can then be proposed between artifacts that look conceptually related.
+Candidate dependencies can then be proposed between artifacts that look conceptually related[^5].

-MAYBE DETAILS ABOUT THE 3 modes? - __Pairwise (candidate → verify).__ We use the fingerprints to generate a shortlist of likely prerequisite pairs (shared terminology, and simple “subword” relations like “approximate union-closed” vs “union-closed”), then ask an LLM to verify each candidate edge.

-- __Global (one-shot).__ For small enough papers, we can put all statements (and optionally truncated proofs) into a single prompt and ask the LLM to output the dependency edges for the whole paper at once.

-- __Hybrid (global propose → pairwise verify).__ First run a global call that proposes a sparse set of candidate edges, then run the pairwise verifier only on those proposals.
-This often balances coverage and cost.
-MAYBE DETAILS ABOUT THE 3 modes?

 <figure style="text-align: center;">
   <img src="/assets/images/mathxiv_graph.png"